Houses & Cults

 The Vibrant Ones

 This sect focuses on beauty, strength, and putting on a show - frequently, a show for The Indulgent Ones to enjoy.
+Often these shows are intense experiences, and oftentimes violent in nature.

 A typical Vibrant One is a scintillating personality.
 With a penchant for drama and a love for attention, they are often lively and charismatic individuals who know just how to dazzle the world around them.